 Workforce 20/20 Program

-This program provides matching grants of up to $450 per employee to assist qualified North Dakota employers in training or upgrading their employees’ skills.
+This program provides matching grants to assist qualified North Dakota employers in training or upgrading their employees’ skills.

 Qualified employers are those that meet one of the following criteria: